 We offer the following investment advisory services to retail investors: Financial Planning Services; Portfolio Management Services; Consulting Services; Retirement Plan Services.
-Detailed information regarding our services, fees and other disclosures can be found in our Form ADV Part 2A Brochure, Items 4, 7, and 8, by clicking this link https://adviserinfo.sec.gov/firm/brochure/157669.

 Account Monitoring: If you open an investment account with our firm, as part of our standard Portfolio Management Services we will monitor your investments on a daily basis.
 For non-discretionary Portfolio Management Services, Retirement Plan Services, Consulting Services or Financial Planning Services, accounts are not monitored regularly and are only monitored if agreed to in the advisory agreement signed with our firm.